-Reflections on One Year of IRA Implementation
+Climate Solutions Underway: Reflections on IRA Implementation

 One year ago, on August 16, 2022, President Joe Biden signed the Inflation Reduction Act (IRA) into law, marking the most significant Congressional action on climate change and clean energy in the country's history.
 Amidst the hottest June ever recorded, devastating wildfires and their associated air pollution, historic precipitation, flooding, and ocean warming, IRA's one-year anniversary offers an opportunity to reflect on this moment in time, the progress to-date implementing its many programs, and the potential it has to advance our mission and benefit the communities we serve in the months and years ahead.